NSW TrainLink: Rolling stock

-Interstate and regional services
+The entire NSW TrainLink fleet is maintained by Sydney Trains either directly or via a Sydney Trains contract with UGL Rail.

 Future fleet

-A fleet of 610 D set carriages will be introduced to the NSW TrainLink intercity network.
-They will replace the V sets and allow the H sets to be transferred to Sydney Trains services.
-The first was delivered in December 2019.

-A fleet of bi-mode CAF Civity trains are scheduled to replace the XPT, Xplorer and Endeavour fleets from 2023, as part of the NSW TrainLink Regional Train Project.
+A fleet of bi-mode CAF Civity trains is scheduled to replace the XPT, Xplorer and Endeavour fleets as part of the NSW TrainLink Regional Train Project.

 Performance

-In the year ended 30 June 2018, 44.7 million journeys were made on intercity services.
-There were 1.7 million journeys on regional services.
-Patronage on intercity services increased by 9 percent over the previous financial year but fell by 1.4 percent for regional services.
+Patronage surged on regional trains in 2023, reversing pandemic-era losses and increasing a further three percent, with a particular increase in ridership on Sydney-Melbourne services.
+107,000 monthly journeys were made on regional trains in 2023.

-Intercity services are considered on-time if they operate within six minutes of their scheduled time.
-For regional services the benchmark is ten minutes.
-The target is for 92 percent of intercity services and 78 percent of regional services to operate on-time.
+Regional services are considered on-time if they operate within ten minutes of their scheduled time.
+The target is for 92 percent of intercity services (formerly operated by NSW TrainLink) and 78 percent of regional services to operate on-time.
 In 2017–18 NSW Trains met both the Intercity target and the regional target.
 However, it failed to meet the Intercity target during peak hours.
 These results partially reverse a trend of failing to meet punctuality targets.
 Since the organisation commenced operations in 2013–14, NSW Trains has never met the intercity peak punctuality target.
 Regional train services have achieved their punctuality target twice, in 2015–16 and 2017–18.
-The 2015-16 result was the first time NSW Trains or its predecessor RailCorp had achieved the target in 13 years.
+The 2015–16 result was the first time NSW Trains or its predecessor RailCorp had achieved the target in 13 years.

 The following table lists patronage figures for the network during the corresponding financial year.
 Australia's financial years start on 1 July and end on 30 June.
 Major events that affected the number of journeys made or how patronage is measured are included as notes.

-Quiet carriages

-Quiet carriages are designated carriages where noise made by passengers is requested to be kept to a minimum.
-Passengers are asked to place mobile phones on silent, move carriages in order to have a conversation with another passenger and use headphones when listening to music.

-Quiet carriages are on Intercity services are located in four carriages on 8 car sets, two carriages on 4 car sets and one carriage on two car sets.

-Quiet carriages were first introduced on the Central Coast & Newcastle Line in early 2012 as a three-month trial.
-On 1 September 2012 quiet carriages were permanently introduced and expanded to all intercity services operating on the Blue Mountains and South Coast lines.
-As of 2013, Quiet Carriages operate on the entire NSW TrainLink Intercity network.

 Depots

 The XPT fleet is maintained at the XPT Service Centre and the Endeavour and Xplorer fleets at Eveleigh Railway Workshops.
-The V sets are maintained at Flemington Maintenance Depot.
-The D sets will be maintained at a new facility at Kangy Angy.
-The new bi-mode fleet will be maintained at a new facility in Mindyarra Maintenance Centre in Dubbo.
+The new bi-mode fleet will be maintained at a new facility, Mindyarra Maintenance Centre, in Dubbo.